digital-asset/daml/docs/source/daml-script/index.rst

 .. hint::

-  Remember that you can load all the example code by running ``daml new script-example --template script-example``
+  Remember that you can access all the example code by running ``daml new script-example --template script-example``

 Usage
 =====